CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 * you don't want add another set of dependencies to your libraries; or
 * you need to deploy from a Windows machine.

+You can also use this method on an EC2 instance that has an instance profile containing a role that has permissions to create ECS tasks; when deploying the AWS CLI in the container will use the temporary access key associated with the role assigned to the EC2 instance.

 The steps for Docker Deployment are:

 1) Ensure you have Docker running locally, and have installed